traefik/traefik/docs/content/middlewares/passtlsclientcert.md

 !!! info "Extracted data"

     The delimiters and `\n` will be removed.
-    If there are more than one certificate, they are separated by a "`,`".
+    If 'chain: true' and there are more than one certificate, they are separated by a "`,`".

 !!! warning "`X-Forwarded-Tls-Client-Cert` value could exceed the web server header size limit"